Responsibilities for suppliers

 - Construction industry contracts come with special obligations, especially around the way you carry out work.

 Under any NSW Government contract, you’ll have specific responsibilities you need to fulfill.
-These aim to ensure the government gets what it’s paying for and include:
+These include:

 - making sure the goods or services are delivered on the terms you’ve agreed